sruon/FFXI-EventsDump/dumps/Port Windurst/17760469 - Pyru-Copyru.md

 - **13102**: Wow, I've never heard that before.
 You know everything, Grandpa!
 - **13103**: Huh?
 Oh, a customer!
 Happy New Year!
 - **13104**: What?
 Who was I talking to just now?
 Oh, the other day, this really nice old man gave me my very own $0 so I could call him whenever I wanted.
 He teaches me all sorts of things, and all I have to do is call him "Grandpa" and do whatever he says.
-- **13105**: Just now, he was telling me about the fun-loving people walking around outside.
-I heard that something similar to this happened many years ago...
+- **13105**: Just now, he was telling me about the weird procession of people walking around outside.
+He says they always pop up this time of year.
 - **13106**: He also told me that if I give 'em something, they'll give me $0 in return.
-I really wanted one, so I was all ready to go through that gate over there when the guard gave me a nasty look...
+I really wanted one, so I was all ready to go through that gate over there when the guard gave me a nasty loxok...
 - **13107**: Hey.
 You're an adventurer, right?
 Doesn't Altana say that you guys have to help little kids or your brain will melt and bugs will eat your ears?
 Go out and get me $0, ASAP.
 Don't worry, you'll get your reward!
 - **13108**: Whoa!
 You really brought me back $0.
 Thanks!
 - **13109**: I guess you'll be wanting your reward now, huh?
 Hmmm...
 How about I give you a choice?